OddMagnet/100-Days-of-Swift/079-094 Controlling UI flow/Project 16/README.md

 - usually this works well enough to not worry about, but for especially small images or pixel art the interpolation might be unwanted
 - to disable the interpolation simply applying the `.interpolation(.none)` modifier is enough

+## Creating context menus
+-

+## Scheduling local notifications
+-

+## Adding Swift package dependencies in Xcode
+-

 ## Later parts
-- creating context menus
-- scheduling local notifications
-- adding Swift package dependencies in Xcode
 - dynamically filtering a SwiftUI List

 ## Wrap up - Challenges